netbox-community/netbox-operator/README.md

 - Disaster Recovery: In case the cluster is lost, IP Addresses can be restored with the IPAddressClaim only
 - Sticky IPs: Some services do not handle changes to IPs well.
 This ensures the IP/Prefix assigned to a Custom Resource is always the same.

+# `ParentPrefixSelector` in `PrefixClaim`

+Please read [ParentPrefixSelector guide] for more information!

+[ParentPrefixSelector guide]: ./ParentPrefixSelectorGuide.md

 # Project Distribution

 Following are the steps to build the installer and distribute this project to users.